The National Choir Competition 2025, with a competing choir performing on stage

 Awards

-Prizes would be awarded as follows:
+Prizes were awarded as follows:

 • Grand Prize for Musical Excellence - The overall winner, this prize honours the choir with the highest level of musical excellence and performance across both pieces.
 The winning choir will exhibit superior vocal technique, ensemble unity, interpretative depth and overall professionalism.